-Other recent investments to the City's cultural attractions include the Virginia Arts Festival headquarters, a home for the Hurrah Players, and the Chrysler Museum Glass Art Studio.
+Other recent investments to the City's cultural attractions include the Virginia Arts Festival headquarters, a home for the Hurrah Players, and the Perry Glass Studio of the Chrysler Museum of Art Glass Art Studio.
 The Virginia Arts Festival headquarters, which is located across the street from Chrysler Hall, houses year-round education outreach activities, a rehearsal and intimate performance space, as well as the Festival's administrative offices.
 Adjacent to the Virginia Arts Festival headquarters is the new home of the Hurrah Players, which features a 100-seat theater and two rehearsal halls.
-The Chrysler Museum Glass Studio supports artists working in a variety of glassmaking processes, including blown glass, casting, fusing, flameworking and cold working.
+The Perry Glass Studio Chrysler Museum Glass Studio supports artists working in a variety of glassmaking processes, including blown glass, casting, fusing, flame working and cold working.
 Located adjacent to the museum, the Glass Studio is the only one of its kind in the Mid-Atlantic region, and complements the museum's extensive glass collection.

-The 80,000 square foot Peter G. Decker Jr. Half Moone Center opened in spring 2007 and is located in the harbor between Town Point Park and Nauticus/Battleship Wisconsin.
-Peter G. Decker Jr. Half Moone Center, renamed from the Half Moone Cruise and Celebration Center in 2016 after the attorney and philanthropist who championed the building of the terminal in Norfolk, continues to serve as a multi-purpose facility for the City offering five distinct event spaces that can accommodate from 50 to 1500 guests.
-In 2016, the City celebrated its fourteenth anniversary of welcoming Carnival Cruise Lines to Norfolk with the 892-foot long Carnival Sunshine operating a unique series of itineraries, including sailings to the Bahamas, Bermuda and two-day Cruises to Nowhere.
+The 80,000 square foot Peter G. Decker, Jr. Half Moone Center is located in the harbor between Town Point Park and Nauticus/Battleship Wisconsin.
+The Peter G. Decker, Jr. Half Moone Center continues to serve as a multi-purpose facility for the City offering five distinct event spaces that can accommodate from 50 to 1,500 guests.